 There are several international car rental operators in Oman (and Muscat airport).
 I usually find the best car rental rates with Discovercars.

 Discovercars is a search aggregator which compares prices between international car suppliers.
-Discovercars always have some of the cheapest deals in the market, and even offers additional discounts on some rentals.
+Discovercars always have some of the cheapest deals in the market, and even offer additional discounts on some rentals.

 To make sure that I am getting the best car hire rate, I also cross-check with Rentalcars.
 It used to be my go-to car rental site before, and, although I use it less nowadays, it may also have good deals.
 Thus, always worth double-checking.

 Note, that Rentalcars does have free cancelation for up to 48 hours policy as well.
 However, if you are required to leave a deposit for a specific booking, it will not be returned even when canceling 48 hours prior to your rental date.
 You can check the full terms and conditions here.

 4. How much does it cost to rent a car in Oman?